civilservicelgbt/civilservicelgbt.github.io/_events/20200626-blooming-proud-pride-on.md

 title: 'Blooming Proud - PrideON'
 excerpt: Get your creativity going - crochet, knit, draw, paint or even press a flower in a rainbow colour, and post it to our digital garden.
 event-date: 2020-06-26 13:00:00
-location: "At home and Online (via Zoom)"
+location: "At home and Online (via Zoom or Google Meet)"
 link: https://www.eventbrite.co.uk/e/digital-showcase-of-prideon-crafting-activities-tickets-107096570726
 category: pride-2020
 layout: event